Missouri’s largest utility announces major move toward renewable energy sources

 He says the utility’s goal simply meets the Missouri Clean Energy Act, also known as Proposition C, which was passed by voters in 2008.
 “They probably are at 5% now because that’s what the state renewable energy standard is.
 And they’ll have to get to 15% by 2021, because that’s where the state renewable energy standard is.”

-Knott thinks Ameren’s own research likely indicates solar is now the cheapest form of energy production.
+Knott thinks Ameren’s own research likely indicates wind is now the cheapest form of energy production.
 “They’ve obviously run the models.
 And they even say this in their press release, that clean energy is the cheapest moving ahead.”

 With 1.2 million electric customers, Ameren is well over twice the size of the state’s second largest investor owned power supplier, Kansas City Power & Light, which has roughly 590,000.
 Empire District in the state’s southwest corridor serves 168,000 customers.